-- 1. Type (A) normal but exaggerated (augmented) pharmacological effects of the drug.
-Predictable, dose-dependent, common (80% of all ADRs), preventable, low morbidity and mortality. - Example: bradycardia associated with β -adrenergic blockers. - you know that it may cause, but you don't know in 2.
-Type B abnormal (bizzare) effects not related to the pharmacological effects of the drug, more serious, which polical could be fatal, often discovered after marketing of the drug, uncommon, unpredictable, not dose-dependent, Is the patient should have special characteristics high morbidity and mortality - Anti-TB - Examples: hepatotoxicity of isoniazid, and allergic reactions.
-Chloramphenical cause Aplastic Anemia - to have them, and sometimes we don't know these - 3.
-Type C dose-related and time related: uncommon, related to the Cumulative dose. - Example: Hypothalamic-pituitary adrenal axis suppression by corticosteroids. < 5 days > The axis will not be suppressed in most patients - 4.
-Type (D) uncommon, time-related, usually dose related, occurs or becomes apparent some time after the use Oblayed most common with hormonal therapy, espicially estrogen - Example: carcinogenesis - 5.
-Type (E) (end of use): occurs soon after withdrawal of the drug, uncommon. - Example: opiate withdrawal syndrome.
-Also, A-blockers (It's with drawal symptoms: Emergancy HTN, Angina Pectoris, Cardiac Arrhythmias) - 6.
-Type (unexpected failure of therapy): common, dose-related, often caused by drug interactions. - Example: failure of contraceptives in the presence of metabolizing enzyme inducers.
+- Type A: normal but exaggerated (augmented) pharmacological effects of the drug.
+Predictable, dose-dependent, common (80% of all ADRs), preventable, low morbidity and mortality. - Example: bradycardia associated with βadrenergic blockers.

+- 2. Type B: abnormal (bizzare) effects not related to the pharmacological effects of the drug, more serious, could be fatal, often discovered after marketing of the drug, uncommon, unpredictable, not dose-dependent, high morbidity and mortality - Examples: hepatotoxicity of isoniazid, and allergic reactions.

+- 3. Type C: dose-related and time related: uncommon, related to the cumulative dose. - Example: Hypothalamic-pituitary adrenal axis suppression by corticosteroids. - 4.
+Type D: uncommon, time-related, usually dose related, occurs or becomes apparent some time after the use of the drug. - Example: carcinogenesis

+- 5. Type E (end of use): occurs soon after withdrawal of the drug, uncommon. - Example: opiate withdrawal syndrome. - 6.
+Type F (unexpected failure of therapy): common, dose-related, often caused by drug interactions. - Example: failure of contraceptives in the presence of metabolizing enzyme inducers.

-Factors affecting susceptibility to ADRs: Patient variation & characteristics
+Factors affecting susceptibility to ADRs: